 For our storage we knew we had to go with an M.2 PCIe SSD for our main drive.
 To fully take advantage of the speed NVMe storage offers without breaking the bank, it became evidently clear that an 1TB Samsung 960 EVO SSD was our best option.

-To back it up, we also tacked on an 1TB Samsung 850 EVO and 1TB Western Digital Blue SSD to provide all the additional storage we would need for our extensive Steam libraries and other files.
+To back it up, we also tacked on an 2TB Samsung 860 Pro plus another 1TB Western Digital Blue SSD for any additional storage spill over we would need for our extensive Steam libraries and other files.
+4TB of SSD storage should get us through everything we need.

 Case: Phanteks Evolv Shift